ISISComputingGroup/ibex_developers_manual/MercuryiTC-Enhanced-Cryostat-Control.md

 - Makes the IOC more testable (not requiring a restart of the IOC in the IOCTestFramework to switch modes)
 - Enables switching between modes without reloading config

+### Operation delay

+The user can choose a delay between setting setpoints to avoid overloading the device.
+This delay will be set in milliseconds with a default of 200                 ms. It could be set to 0 ms to avoid any delay.
+The delay value should be an autosaved PV so the value is persisted.

 # Previous Design